Bruma (footballer): Fenerbahçe and Braga

 On 20 January 2023, having started the campaign on loan, Bruma agreed to a permanent two-and-a-half-year deal at Fenerbahçe after the club exercised the option to buy his rights.
 Nine days later, however, he was loaned to Braga until 30 June with no option to buy.
 He marked his debut with a brace, scoring twice in injury time of the 4–1 home defeat of Famalicão after replacing Abel Ruiz.

 Bruma signed a four-year contract at the Estádio Municipal de Braga on 14 June 2023.

 Benfica

 On 3 February 2025, Bruma joined Benfica on a contract until June 2028.
 He scored his first goal in his first start 12 days later, the only in a away win over Santa Clara.

 Bruma ruptured the Achilles tendon of his left leg during the Eusébio Cup match against Fenerbahçe on 26 July 2025, being out of action for several months.

+Later career

+Bruma returned to Greece on 14 September 2026, on an initial one-year deal at Aris Thessaloniki.